-Whether you’re looking for a make-ahead breakfast option for your toddler or a healthy snack option, this Banana Oatmeal Breakfast Cookie Recipe fits the bill!
-They’re easy, made with straight forward ingredients, packed with nutrients, and are super delish.
+Whether you’re looking for a make-ahead breakfast or a healthy snack option, these Banana Oatmeal Breakfast Cookies fits the bill!
+They’re easy, made with simple ingredients, packed with nutrients, and are super delish.

 I’ve been trying to stock the fridge and freezer with grab-and-go breakfasts to make it easier for us to eat well on busy mornings.
-These breakfast cookies are a forever favorite of our.
+These breakfast cookies are a forever favorite in our house.
 They have a very soft texture, which makes them easy for even younger toddlers who are still learning to manage more complex textures to handle, and a naturally sweet flavor from the ripe bananas.

 I like to make a batch of these healthy Banana Cookies when we have overripe bananas and we need a break from all of the muffins I usually make!
 I often bake a batch, then put half into the fridge for the week ahead and half into a zip top freezer bag for a future week.
-The only issue I sometimes have is that my toddler likes to eat all of the raisins out of hers…and mine!